top of page

 3. Technology & Operations

-• Core Competencies: Electronic Toll Collection (ETC) roadside systems, AVI/transponder protocols, Back Office Systems (BOS), Plate-based imaging, and emerging Cloud/Satellite-based tracking.
+Core Competencies: ETC roadside systems, AVI/transponder protocols, Back Office Systems (CBOS/OBOS), plate-based imaging, emerging AVI (satellite-based, C-V2X, LIDAR, etc.) and toll point configuration.

 4. Planning & System Design

-• Core Competencies: Traffic demand modeling, environmental impact assessments, network integration, and designing for scalability (AI and Big Data integration).
+Core Competencies: Traffic demand modeling, environmental impact assessments, network integration, and designing for scalability (AI/ML/Big Data integration).

 bottom of page